Bolivia entry requirements for Jordan passport holders

 Valid passport

-Your passport needs to be valid for at least the length of your stay in Bolivia.
-Airlines at check-in may enforce a 6-month validity rule — if your passport expires sooner, call your airline before booking.Required
+Your passport must be valid for at least 6 months beyond your intended departure date from Bolivia.
+Airlines check this strictly at check-in — if your passport expires sooner, you will be denied boarding.Required

 Return or onward ticket